bugsbugsbux/notes-on-nix/notes-on-nix.md

 commandline, but one should keep in mind that it still acts differently (see: generations, garbage-collection, profile)!

-The following commands are used to manage the current user's profile.
-Thus running them as root influences root's profile -- which is the global one, whose installed programs are available to all users.
+Managing the current user's profile does not require elevated privileges.
+The examples use the command `nix-env`, because its successor `nix profile` is still experimental; do _not_ invoke `nix profile` unless you read its documentation and want to switch to using it instead: after using it your `nix-env` installed packages will not be available and you cannot use `nix-env` anymore.

 ```sh
 # create new generation including the specified packages